 As of September 1, 2019, partner organizations will be required to have a code of conduct to prevent and respond to sexual exploitation and abuse (SEA) in place to apply for development funding.

-When Global Affairs Canada wants to work with multiple partners to achieve specific results in international development, it launches a call for preliminary proposals.
-A call for preliminary proposal follows a comparative process.
+When Global Affairs Canada wants to work with multiple partners to achieve specific results in international development, it launches a call.
+A call follows a comparative process.
 The projects that receive funding will be those that represent the best fit for the specific call.
 This means those initiatives which best:

 - align strategically with the objectives of the call